colinfitzgerald3281/colinfitzgerald3281/README.md

 - 👋 Hi, I’m Colin FitzGerald (@colinfitzgerald3281)
-- 👀 I’m interested in distributed systems, full-stack engineering and
+- 👀 I’m interested in distributed systems, full-stack and backend engineering.
-- 🌱 I’m currently learning about the Normandy DataBase
+- 🌱 I’m currently working on the Normandy DataBase
-- I work on the EHR team
+- 😄 I work on the EHR team
 - 📫 How to reach me: colin.fitzgerald@getathelas.com
 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: I ran track and field for UC Berkeley in college.